Language Beyond Words: Croatian

 Sep 28, 2023

-In an age where artificial intelligence is rapidly changing the translation and localization industry, many have begun to question whether CAT (Computer Assisted Translation) tools still have a place in the world.
-After all, if AI-powered machine translation engines are getting increasingly accurate every day, why go through the extra step of using a CAT tool?
-To answer this question, it’s important to understand what exactly CAT tools are good for – and how they differ from AI-powered machine translation engines.
+Artificial intelligence is rapidly changing the translation and localization industry.
+The question is whether CAT (Computer Assisted Translation) tools still have a place.
+If AI machine translation engines are getting increasingly accurate every day, what is the point of a CAT tool?
+What exactly are CAT tools are good for?
+How can we benefit from AI machine translation engines?

-Get Exploring, Find the Right CAT Tool For You!
+What Is the Right CAT Tool For You?

-This translation software is compatible with all standard translation file formats including SDLXLIFF, MQXLIFF, and TRANSIT TPF.
-Plus, it offers some convenient features such as low-cost subscription Add-ons, including Private Cloud Storage, Real-time Translation QA, and the Doc3™ AI-powered MT Engine.
-So why wait?
-If you’re looking for an efficient CAT tool that won’t break your budget, look no further than Doc3™.
+Doc3™ is a translation software which is compatible with all standard translation file formats including SDLXLIFF, MQXLIFF, and TRANSIT TPF.
+Doc3™ offers convenient features including Private Cloud Storage, Real-time Translation QA, and the Doc3™ AI-powered MT Engine.
+This is all included in an all-in-one package bundle subscription.
+What are you waiting for?
+Save big with the most efficient CAT tool in the market.
+Doc3™ is no CAT tool like ever before.

 Try Doc3 ™ today!